xpdustry/kotlin-shadow-relocator/README.md

 ## Limitations

-This plugin is designed for kotlin [mindustry](https://github.com/Anuken/Mindustry) and minecraft mods/plugins using an **un-relocated** kotlin stdlib.
+This plugin was designed for kotlin [mindustry](https://github.com/Anuken/Mindustry) and minecraft mods/plugins using an **un-relocated** kotlin stdlib.

+I can't guarantee that it will work with other kinds of project.

 Also, for kotlin multiplatform projects, the relocation for [optional expectation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-optional-expectation/) is not implemented (because I don't know how they work).

+If you are familiar with [asm](https://asm.ow2.io/) or kotlin multiplatform internals, feel free to open a PR to help address the issues.

 ## Support